danmar/cppcheck/man/manual.md

     cppcheck -isrc/b -isrc/c

-### Clang parser
+### Clang parser (experimental)

 By default Cppcheck uses an internal C/C++ parser.
-However it is possible to use the Clang parser instead.
+However there is an experimental option to use the Clang parser instead.

 Install `clang`.
 Then use Cppcheck option `--clang`.